-Plátano, which contain subpopulations of palo de rosa in the municipality of Arecibo, are protected from habitat modification and have approved private forest stewardship management plans that include measures for the protection of listed species within the properties (PRDNER 2005, 47 pp.).
-We have an extended history of collaboration with these two reserves, providing financial and technical assistance for the implementation of recovery actions to benefit listed species.
+In addition, the private natural reserves of El Tallonal and Mata de Plátano, which contain subpopulations of the palo de rosa in the municipality of Arecibo, are protected from habitat modification and have approved private forest stewardship management plans that include measures for the protection of listed species within the properties (PRDNER 2005, 47 pp.).
+We have an extended history of collaboration with these two reserves in providing financial and technical assistance for the implementation of recovery actions to benefit listed species.

 In addition to protections provided by the Act, the species is protected from collection and provided management considerations by the Improvement Act within one national wildlife refuge (LCNWR).
-In addition, the Commonwealth of Puerto Rico legally protects palo de rosa, including protections to its habitat, through Commonwealth Law No. 241-1999 and Regulation 6766, which prohibit, among other actions, collecting, cutting, and removing listed plants.
-If we downlist this species, we do not expect this species to be removed from legal protection by the Commonwealth.
+In addition, the Commonwealth of Puerto Rico legally protects the palo de rosa, including protections to its habitat, through Commonwealth Law No. 241-1999 and Regulation 6766, which prohibit, among other actions, collecting, cutting, and removing listed plants.
+While we are downlisting this species, we do not expect this species to be removed from legal protection by the Commonwealth.
 Although these protections extend to both public and private lands, as discussed above, protection of this species on private land is challenging.
 Habitat that occurs on private land is subject to pressures from agricultural practices (e.g., grazing, harvesting fence posts) and development.
-Accidental damage or extirpation of individuals has occurred because private landowners or other parties on the property may not be able to identify the species or may not be aware that palo de rosa is a protected species.
+Accidental damage or extirpation of individuals has occurred because private landowners or other parties on the property may not be able to identify the species or may not be aware that the palo de rosa is a protected species.
 Habitat modifications and fragmentation continue to occur on private lands, which can increase the likelihood of habitat intrusion by exotic plants and human-induced fires and reduce connectivity between populations and the availability of suitable habitat for the species' recruitment.
 In short, this plant is now more abundant and widely distributed, including within conservation land, so the threat due to inadequacy of regulatory mechanisms has been reduced.
-However, the occurrences of palo de rosa on private lands continue to need enforcement of existing prohibitions, as well as increased attention and associated outreach to highlight the species' conservation and importance.
+However, the palo de rosa occurrences on private lands continue to need enforcement of existing prohibitions as well as increased attention and associated outreach to highlight the species' conservation and importance.